serverless/serverless/docs/providers/aws/guide/creating-services.md

 <!--
 title: Creating Serverless Services
 menuText: Creating Services
+menuOrder: 2
 description: How to create a serverless service which contains your AWS Lambda functions, their events and infrastructure resources
 layout: Doc
 -->

-# Creating a service
+# Creating A Service

-You can create a service based on a specific template that specifies which provider and runtime to use.

-To create a service with a `nodejs` runtime running on `aws` just pass the `aws-nodejs` template to the create command:
+A *Serverless Service* describes functions, events and infrastructure resources together and deploys them together.

+Each Service translates to a single AWS CloudFormation template and a CloudFormation stack is created from that template.

+To create a service, use the `create` command.
+You must also pass in a runtime (e.g., node.js, python, etc.) you would like to write the service in.
+You can also pass in a path to create a directory and auto-name your service:

 ```
-serverless create --template aws-nodejs
+serverless create --template aws-nodejs --path myService
 ```

-This will create a service and generate `serverless.yml` and `handler.js` files in the current working directory.
+Here are the available runtimes for AWS Lambda:

+* aws-nodejs
+* aws-python
+* aws-java-gradle
+* aws-java-maven
+* aws-scala-sbt

-You can also check out the [create command docs](../03-cli-reference/01-create.md) for all the details and options.
+Check out the [create command docs](../cli-reference/create) for all the details and options.

 ## Open the service inside your editor

-Let's take a closer look at the skeleton Serverless has created for us.

 You'll see the following files in your working directory:
 - `serverless.yml`